 Q: How much does the program cost?

-A: The program is 20 dollars per attendee, including the host(s).
+A: The program is $20 per attendee, including the host(s).
 It is up to the host to collect the money from the guests, which is payable to Eric at the time of the event.
 Ask anyone who’s seen the show — it’s a bargain!

 Q: How many people can I invite to my Midcentury Stereopanorama show?

-Q: How do I know how many Midcentury Stereopanorama guests my place can accommodate?
+Q: How do I know how many Midcentury Stereopanorasma guests my place can accommodate?

-A: Each participant must have a place to sit and a place within arms reach to comfortably set down his or her viewer.
-(Like a coffee table, or a regular table) People can sit on the floor, but each still needs space to set down the viewer.
-A larger group can be spread among 2 or more smaller areas – but they should be within speaking distance.
-Eric’s had 14 spread over an big California den and living room — to 10 guests in a small east-village one-bedroom.
+A: Each participant must have a place to sit and a place within arm’s reach to comfortably set down his or her viewer (like a coffee table or a regular table).
+People can sit on the floor, but each person still needs space to set down the viewer.
+A larger group can be spread among 2 or more smaller areas, but they should be within speaking distance.
+Eric’s had 14 spread over a big California den and living room to 10 guests in a small East Village 1-bedroom.
 There also needs to be a place where all guests can gather to see the presentation, running off Eric’s laptop or your own system.